catesg/catesg.github.io/_posts/2021-08-09-the-reading-literacy-and-wellbeing-series.md

 title:  The Reading Literacy & Well-being Series
 date:   2021-08-09
 image: /img/StewGiff_BlogPostHeader1.png
-categories: ["literacy", "Education", "Free Resources"]
+categories: "literacy" "Education" "Free Resources"
 description: Introduction to the StewGiff Reading Literacy and Well-being series
 ---
 Reading has the power to transform lives.
 Not just the information gleaned, or the opportunities new knowledge offers us – but the physical act of reading itself and effect it has on our emotions.